SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 ```

 The `ClientFactory` is able to create Jersey clients from interfaces defining the API with JAX-RS annotations.
 It may
-also create generic Jersey clients that can build the request definition with a fluent api:
+also create generic Jersey clients that can build the request definition with a fluent API:

 ```java
 Client googleClient = clientFactory.externalClient()